thejosmeister/SimsigTtTools/README.md

 # SimsigTtTools
-Will hopefully become comething that can parse and write Simsig TTs via python
+Some python scripts that can parse and write Simsig TTs.

 ### General Overview
-Each TT will have a set of TinyDB databases.
+Each TT that we either parse or generate from an external data source will be made up a set of TinyDB databases.
-The data in the db will be a Json representation of what you would find in a Simsig XML TT (the upackaged files from a .WTT file).
+The data in the DBs will be a Json representation of what you would find in a Simsig XML TT (the upackaged files from a .WTT file).

 Whenever we fetch input information from an external source (RTT, charlwoodhouse, NROD) we will translate that to the Json representation and store in a db.

-There is functionality to write the Json data in the db as an XML TT and then package it into a .WTT file.
+There is functionality to take the Json data in the DBs for a particular timetable, write it as an XML TT and then package it into a .WTT file.

-We can parse an XML TT to Json data in the db as well.
+We can also parse an XML TT to Json data in the db as well.

-Beyond this there is/will be various functions to edit the TT data in a more flexible way than via the in sim TT editor.
+The idea around structuring the code like this is that we can use various functions to edit the TT data in a more flexible way than via the in sim TT editor.
+There is also scope for using the Json data to provide more in depth TT analysis and reports (pathing diagrams, location reports etc.)

-Note, in sim editor functionality can still be used by writing to XML, making changes in sim and then parsing again.
+Note, in sim editor functionality can be used in conjunction with the code.
+This would entail writing the TT to XML making changes in sim and then parsing again.

 ### Requirements
 - Python 3 - definitely works with v3.7 or higher, probably works for earlier versions